unlistedphenomena/nexuswizz/src/content/contributing/adding-desci-projects/index.md

 We want to make sure we show a variety of projects and give a good snapshot of the DeSci landscape.

-Anyone is free to suggest a project to list on the DeSci page on xircanet.
+Anyone is free to suggest a project to list on the DeSci page on nexus.org.
 Equally, anyone who notices a project that is no longer relevant or no longer meets our eligibility criteria, they are free to suggest we remove it.

 ## The decision framework {#the-decision-framework}